StarRocks/starrocks/docs/integrations/IDE_integrations/Dataphin.md

 - **Name**: Required.
 Enter a data source name.
 It can only contain Chinese characters, letters, numbers, underscores (_), and hyphens (-).
 It cannot exceed 64 characters in length.

 - **Data source code**: Optional.
-After you configure the data source code, you can use the data source code. table or data source code. schema.table format to reference the Flink SQL in the data source.
+After you configure the data source code, you can use the `data source code.table` or `data source code.schema.table` format to reference the Flink SQL in the data source.
 If you want to automatically access the data source in the corresponding environment, use `${data source code}.table` or `${data source code}.schema.table` format access.

   > **NOTE**
   >